medienreaktor/Medienreaktor.Meilisearch/README.md

 * ✅ Frontend search form, result rendering and pagination
 * ✅ Faceting and snippet highlighting
 * 🟠 Only indexing the Live-Workspace for now
-* 🟠 Documentation (this README) just covers the basics
 * 🔴 No asset indexing (yet)
 * 🔴 No autocomplete / autosuggest (this is currently not supported by Meilisearch)